4dcu-be/4dcu.be/_posts/2021-02-22-Bluetooth-Speaker.md

 were not dialed in 100% yet, so the prints required a fair bit of filling and sanding to get them where I needed to be.
 Enabling Retraction Extra Prime Amount helps a lot with PETG prints that require a lot of retractions, so in the future I'll run PETG prints with these [updated settings].
-I was planning on painting these with paints for miniatures but this turned out to be a disaster quickly.
+I was initially planning on painting these with paints for miniatures (which I had at hand in the right colors) but this turned out to be a disaster ...
 So a trip to the hardware store to pick up a rattle can of orange spray paint was necessary!

 ![Kyber Crystal Crate Bluetooth speaker](/assets/posts/2021-02-22-Bluetooth-Speaker/speaker_01.jpg)